PratyushRT/personal-webpage/content/authors/admin/_index.md

 - Visitors
 ---

 I am a first year PhD student at [Johns Hopkins University](https://www.jhu.edu/) under the wonderful supervision of both [Abhishek Jain](https://www.cs.jhu.edu/~abhishek/) and [Matt Green](https://isi.jhu.edu/~mgreen/).
-I am in general interested in cryptography and its applications, more specifically, verifiable computation, cryptography in the presence of quantum computers and privacy-preserving techniques.
+I am in general interested in cryptography and its applications, more specifically, most of my research interests are at the intersection of cryptography with privacy, ML and quantum computation.
 I am particularly interested in designing protocols with minimal trust requirements.